-In order to understand how SaNDVis was used, all queries were logged on the server.
+In order to understand how SaNDVis was used, all user actions were logged on the server.
 On a first visit to SaNDVis, users were asked to provide their user-id that was stored in a cookie.
+Each unique visit by user was also given a unique session key, so we could track actions by session.
+There were a total of 7,253 unique user sessions spanning SaNDVis's deployment.